Calthorpe F.C.

 Calthorpe was an English association club based in Birmingham.

-History

 The club was informally founded in October 1873, its first formal meeting being held on 23 November that year.
 The club's name came from its original home ground at Calthorpe Park.

+Foundation and early history

 The club was founded by legal clerks in Birmingham, led by two Scotsmen who had recently arrived in Birmingham; John Carson and John Campbell Orr, both from Glasgow, and both of whom had experience in football, Carson with Queen's Park and Campbell Orr (albeit under the rugby union code) at St Andrews University in 1868–70.
 The club was occasionally referred to as the Birmingham Clerks Association in its first matches.
 Carson was the club's first chairman and Campbell Orr its first secretary.

+In 1870, William McGregor moved to Birmingham, and opened a drapery business on the corner of Brearley Street and Summer Lane on the outskirts of the Jewellery Quarter.
+Upon his arrival in the English Midlands he became involved with Calthorpe, formed by a fellow Scot, Campbell Orr.
+McGregor was enthusiastic enough about the game to arrange for his shop to close early on Saturdays to allow him to watch matches, and he later sold football kits at the shop, which became a popular meeting place for football enthusiasts.

 Campbell Orr claimed that not only was Calthorpe the first club in Birmingham, but for one season the only association club, and its only matches were between club members.
 In November 1873, Campbell Orr had a letter published in the local press, following which a number of other clubs were founded in and around the town.
 Calthorpe's earliest recorded matches against other sides in the town come from 1874.

-Role in rise of Aston Villa

-In 1878, Archie Hunter, already well known as a footballer in Scotland, came to Birmingham for work, and, knowing about the Calthorpe club from its friendly games with Queen's Park, resolved to join.
+That year, Archie Hunter, already well known as a footballer in Scotland, came to Birmingham for work, and, knowing about the Calthorpe club from its friendly games with Queen's Park, resolved to join.
 According to Hunter:

 one of my fellow-workmen, George Uzzell, mentioned Aston Villa to me as a club that had come rapidly to the fore and asked me to become a member of it.
 I hesitated for some time, but at last my friend told me that a 'brither Scot', Mr George Ramsay, was the Villa captain, and that decided me.

 The explanation does not deal with the Calthorpe club also being run by 'brither Scots'.
 Calthorpe however was a resolutely amateur club, while one of Hunter's team-mates at Third Lanark was J.J.
 Lang, considered the first-ever professional footballer.